wilkin547/docs.es-es/docs/visual-basic/language-reference/data-types/byte-data-type.md

 [!INCLUDE [supporting-underscores](../../../../includes/vb-separator-langversion.md)]

-## <a name="programming-tips"></a>Sugerencias de programación
+## <a name="programming-tips"></a>sugerencias de programación

-- **Números negativos.** Dado que `Byte` es un tipo sin signo, que no puede representar un número negativo.
-Si usa el operador unario menos (`-`) operador en una expresión que se evalúa como tipo `Byte`, Visual Basic convierte la expresión a `Short` primero.
+- **Negative Numbers.** Because `Byte` is an unsigned type, it cannot represent a negative number.
+If you use the unary minus (`-`) operator on an expression that evaluates to type `Byte`, Visual Basic converts the expression to `Short` first.

-- **Conversiones de formato.** Cuando Visual Basic lee o escribe archivos, o cuando llama a archivos DLL, métodos y propiedades, puede convertir automáticamente entre los formatos de datos.
-Datos binarios almacenados en `Byte` variables y matrices se conservan durante estas conversiones de formato.
-No se debe usar un `String` variable para los datos binarios, ya que su contenido puede dañarse durante la conversión entre los formatos ANSI y Unicode.
+- **Format Conversions.** When Visual Basic reads or writes files, or when it calls DLLs, methods, and properties, it can automatically convert between data formats.
+Binary data stored in `Byte` variables and arrays is preserved during such format conversions.
+You should not use a `String` variable for binary data, because its contents can be corrupted during conversion between ANSI and Unicode formats.

-- **Ampliación.** El `Byte` tipo de datos se amplía a `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, o `Double`.
-Esto significa que se puede convertir `Byte` a cualquiera de estos tipos sin que se produzca una <xref:System.OverflowException?displayProperty=nameWithType> error.
+- **Widening.** The `Byte` data type widens to `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, or `Double`.
+This means you can convert `Byte` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Caracteres de tipo.** `Byte` no tiene ningún carácter de tipo literal o un carácter de tipo identificador.
+- **Type Characters.** `Byte` has no literal type character or identifier type character.

-- **Tipo de marco de trabajo.** El tipo correspondiente en .NET Framework es la estructura <xref:System.Byte?displayProperty=nameWithType>.
+- **Framework Type.** El tipo correspondiente en .NET Framework es la estructura <xref:System.Byte?displayProperty=nameWithType>.

 ## <a name="example"></a>Ejemplo

- En el ejemplo siguiente, `b` es un `Byte` variable.
-Las instrucciones muestran el intervalo de la variable y la aplicación de operadores de desplazamiento de bits.
+ In the following example, `b` is a `Byte` variable.
+The statements demonstrate the range of the variable and the application of bit-shift operators to it.

  [!code-vb[VbVbalrDataTypes#16](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrDataTypes/VB/Class1.vb#16)]